Thursday, April 16, 2020

 NIGHT NURSE.
 Warner Bros., USA, 1931, b/w.
 Directed by William Wellman.
 Cinematography by Barney McGill.
 Music by Edward M. McDermott.
 Starring Barbara Stanwyck, Joan Blondell, Ben Lyon, Blanche Friderici, Edward J. Nugent, Vera Lewis, Ralf Harold, Charlotte Merriam, Charles Winninger and Clark Gable.

-Night Nurse, based on a novel of the same name by by Dora Macy (a pseudonym of Grace Perkins), is an unusual and highly entertaining, pre-code hospital melodrama, replete with unscrupulous doctors and nurses.
+Night Nurse, based on a novel of the same name by by Dora Macy (a pseudonym of Grace Perkins), is a highly entertaining, unusual, pre-code hospital melodrama, replete with unscrupulous doctors and nurses.
 Clark Gable's sublime entrance (his screen debut) and macho displays with Barbara Stanwyck made Hollywood sit up and take instant notice.
 Stylishly directed by William Wellman, with outstanding photography by Svengali cinematographer Barney McGill.

 * * * * * * * * * *